-- · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remainder resolves over 12 months. · You may notice swelling that fluctuates throughout the day in the lower abdomen for at least 6 months. · Swelling of the pubic area (labia or scrotum) is very normal and improves over several weeks, even months. · Swelling makes everything look larger and oddly shaped.
-It also makes the skin feel hard. · DO NOT USE ICE, COOL PACKS OR HEATING PADS YOUR ABDOMEN.
+- · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remaining resolves over 12 months. · Swelling makes everything look larger and oddly shaped.
+It also makes the skin feel hard. · DO NOT USE ICE OR COOL PACKS.
 THIS WILL REDUCE BLOOD FLOW AND COULD CAUSE SKIN TO DIE RESULTING IN HEALING PROBLEMS AND PERMANENTLY DISFIGURING SCARRING.
-Tightness and stiffness in the core and lower back: - These are normal experiences as the skin, muscles and tissue have been pulled and tightened.
-The tightness and pressure from surgery may make it feel more difficult to breathe.
-This typically resolves over the first 1-2 weeks as the skin and muscles relax.
-Severe shortness of breath or difficulty breathing is not normal.
-You should seek emergency medical attention if this occurs.